alastairotter/svelte-data-viz/README.md

 `npx degit sveltejs/template my-svelte-project`

 _**Note**: You can also use the [MediaHackZA Svelte template](https://github.com/mediahackza/svelte-template) to start a new project.
-This template includes a numnber of styles specific to Media Hack projects (eg. CSS files, favicon etc)_
+This template was created for internal use but is generic enough to be a useful starter for most projects.
+The template also includes most of the required packages/tools required for the projects in this guide._

 To use the MHC template you can run: